micro-manager/micro-manager.github.io/_pages/AA_AOTF.md

 rest closed; 2 means channel 2 open, rest closed; 5 channel 1 and 3
 open, rest closed; etc.

-&lt;INCLUDE Note text="Some, but not all, of these devices may have trouble rapidly switching multiple channels using the multiAOTF device (only the first channel will switch).
+&lt;include notice icon="info" content="Some, but not all, of these devices may have trouble rapidly switching multiple channels using the multiAOTF device (only the first channel will switch).
 In such cases, setting the "Delay between channels (ms)" property to greater than 25 ms might help.😎"&gt;